Great food attracts new customers. Great service keeps them coming back for more.

 We know that serving great food is an important element in running an F&B business.
 But many take that for granted and tend to neglect the service part of it.
 It shouldn’t be one or the other; great food and great service should come hand in hand in order to create great experiences for customers.

-Great food + Great service = Great experience
+Great product (in this case, it’s food) + Great service = Great experience

 The F&B industry isn’t getting any less competitive.
 Back then, I remember the constant struggle to decide what to have for dinner.
 But now that I’ve gotten better at deciding what to eat, I struggle with choosing where to eat.
 Craving a burger?
 I’ve got at least five or more burger joints around me to filter out.
 Dining out has never been any harder. #FirstWorldProblems.